LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/exercises-2/_index.md

 Building on this success, the stakeholders have requested interactive PivotTables to complement the static report.
 This will allow them to explore the data dynamically and answer ad-hoc questions without requiring additional reports.
 You schedule a meeting with your department director and interested parties to gather specific requirements for this enhancement.

 ## Requirements
-1. In Microsoft Excel
-1. Focuses on Shipping Status categories

 1. One workbook with multiple worksheets, including:
    1. Summary Report for Total Reporting Period (as currently exists)
    1. PivotTables by previously defined categories